One of the best ways to make your LinkedIn profile stand out from the crowd is by practicing some LinkedIn SEO.

 For starters, make sure that your job title is using the keyword that people will likely use when they’re searching for the services you offer.
-For example, if you’re an expert in content marketing, make sure the phrase “content marketing” appears in your job title.
+For example, if you’re an expert in digital marketing make sure the phrase “digital marketing” appears in your job title.

 Also, make sure that the keyword you use in your job title appears throughout your profile.
 If you’re a “content marketing expert,” then your work history should include the phrase “content marketing” (and variations of that phrase) repeatedly.

 Be wary of keyword-stuffing in your profile, though.
 Apply the same “as much as possible without going over” principle to your LinkedIn profile that you apply to your usual content marketing efforts.

 You should also include these keywords throughout your “Experience” section.

 This section is, arguably, the most important part of your entire profile.
 But all too often, users treat it as a place to simply slap their resume.
 Use it, instead, to highlight major accomplishments and takeaways from each experience.